stroiman/neovim-config/README.md

 Being able to _re-source_ the configuration seems to be the _lost art of neovim configuration_.

-Some changes _may_ require a restact, if I accidentally placed neovim in a bad state.
+Some changes _may_ require a restart, if I accidentally placed neovim in a bad state.
 But restarting should be the exception, not the default.

-As plugin managers seem to want to control plugin configuration, they really work against my purpose.
-Loading plugins isn't really a difficult task.
-Plugins are added as git submodules to this repository, so I have no need for a lock-file to recreate a known state.

 ## Configuration